carolinedunn/Plant-Watering/README.md

 ## Step 4 - Water your plant
 1. Arrange the tubing so that the water flows back into the water container
 2. Start a new project on Arduino IDE
-3. Copy soilfinal.ide code to your Arduino IDE
+3. Copy soilfinal.ino code to your Arduino IDE
 4. Verify and Upload to your Arduino
-5. Click Tools, then Meter
+5. Click Tools, then Serial Monitor
 6. Dip the soil moisture sensor in and out of the container of water to watch the pump turn on and off.
 Pump should turn on when sensor is out of water and off when sensor is in water.
 7. With the sensor in the water, position the tubing to plant watering.
 I designed and 3D printed a tube holder to keep my tube in place
 8. Insert the sensor into the soil and watch your plant get watered.